Skip to content

 UC Irvine Medical Center Rotation

 UC Irvine Medical Center has a broad clinical base with a concentration of critical care, trauma and burn experience.
 The medical center is a designated Level I trauma center.
 It also houses an adult and pediatric burn unit.
-Thus, the clinical goals of this rotation are to become skilled in the following principles and techniques of critical care:

-• Burn cases, grafting, and reconstruction
+• Burn resuscitation, grafting, and secondary reconstruction

-• Hand surgery
+• Gender affirming surgery

 • General surgery